ETF-SD/etfsd-ctf/nova/get_the_key/README.md

 ## Challenge

-> Login with the admin credentials to obtain Key 1 for final identity
+> Login with the admin credentials to regain control of nova and obtain Key 1 for final identity

 ## Solve